Jaycedam/mac-setup/README.md

 ## Automated setup
 > [!CAUTION]
-> This will ovewrite your dotfiles.
+> This will overwrite your dotfiles.
 If you want to use this project with your own backup [read this first](#how-to-use).

 Check dependencies:
 ```sh